AholaJoonas/backgesturer/README.md

             </div>
 		</li>

-In case you use backgesturer on an element with no .backgesture-content-wrapper or .backgesture-button-wrapper, it will be generated, but the performance will be poor.
+In case you use backgesturer on an element with no .backgesture-content-wrapper or .backgesture-button-wrapper, they will be generated, but the performance will be poor.
 Especially in a large node-collection.

 ##Browser support
 Should work on all modern browsers, but please note that I made this primarily for mobile-webapps.